 The most distinguished seniors at EIU are individuals who have enriched the university community with their active involvement in all facets of campus life.
 The Distinguished Senior Award recognizes those who have demonstrated outstanding character and leadership through academic achievement, campus and community involvement, and/or extra-curricular honors or awards.

 Nominations and applications for the 2023 Distinguished Senior Awards are now being accepted.
 The deadline is Friday, March 31, 2023.

 About the Distinguished Senior Awards

 To apply for this honor, students must meet the following criteria:

 - Must be graduating in the Spring, Summer, or Fall 2023.

 - Have a minimum cumulative grade point average of 3.0 or higher.

 Eligible students may either apply or be nominated.

-Twenty-five recipients were chosen for the 2020 awards.
+Twenty-three recipients were chosen for the 2022 awards.